vzeizer/DSA_ChatGPT_SentimentAnalysis/README.md

 ### Boxplot of Retweet Count

-The next figure shows a boxplot of the retweet counts for the instances in this dataset, clearly showing that its most values lay around 0 and can reach up to more than 8 (remember this features was log-transformed).
+The next figure shows a boxplot of the retweet counts for the instances in this dataset, clearly showing that its most values lay around 0 and can reach up to more than 8 (remember this feature was log-transformed).
 Therefore, there might be severe outliers in this feature.

 ![logo](images/7_retweet_boxplot.png)